 - Winter break: At least 10 weekdays, ending after New Year’s Day.
 If New Year’s Day falls or is observed on a Monday, students will return to school on the next day (Tuesday).

 - Mid-winter break: Presidents’ Day and the following four workdays.

 - Spring break: Five days starting the second Monday in April.

-- Snow make-up days: At least three snow days shall be scheduled, including the day between semesters, and the first two days following the last day of school in June.
-Additional snow make-up days may be added in June if necessary
+- Snow make-up days: At least three snow days shall be scheduled and additional snow make-up days may be added if necessary

 - Labor Day (when school begins before this day in September)

 - Veterans Day (November)